zssloth/Embedded-Neural-Network/README.md

    - Structured Convolution Matrices for Energy-efficient Deep learning.
 (IBM Research–Almaden)
    - Structured Transforms for Small-Footprint Deep Learning.
 (Google Inc)
    - An Exploration of Parameter Redundancy in Deep Networks with Circulant Projections.
+   - Theoretical Properties for Neural Networks with Weight Matrices of Low Displacement Rank.
 - **Hashing**
    - Functional Hashing for Compressing Neural Networks.
 (Baidu Inc)
    - Compressing Neural Networks with the Hashing Trick.
 (Washington University + NVIDIA)